Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 Do I need gelatin for raspberry mousse?

 No. Gelatin improves stability, but many homemade mousse recipes set well with whipped cream alone.
-Use it if you want a firmer texture.
+Use gelatin only if you want a firmer texture.

 How do I keep the mousse smooth?